 As an honors student, Linda already had many options she could pursue.
 "I had called quite a few online universities."
-In fact, she had already registered for classes at another university two hours away in Michigan before discovering Ashford.
+In fact, she had already registered for classes at another university in Michigan before discovering Ashford.
 What had her change her mind?
-"If it hadn’t been for my Admissions Counselor, Christie Rose, I probably would have moved on to another school.
+"If it hadn’t been for my Admissions Counselor, I probably would have moved on to another school.
 She made me feel comfortable with my decision to switch from the in-class experience to the online experience.
 Going to Ashford allowed me to keep my kids close and to be available for them."

 Adjusting to Ashford's online class format proved easy for Jeremy.
 "I'm surprised how quickly the classes went," he reports.
 "I thought I'd be overwhelmed, but I found my routine quickly, and it worked."
 Best of all, Jeremy found many like-minded students with similar interests.
 "I was surprised to see how many other students are really making differences in the people around them."